m-messiah/s3logs/README.rst

     example.com-error.log = example/error
     mysite.me.access.log = mysite/access

-When it used with that config, script takes all files in directory `/var/log/nginx/`, filter only those, which ends with `.0.gz` and send it to S3, according to map.
+When it used with that config, script takes all files in directory `/var/log/nginx/`, filter only those, which ends with `.gz` and send it to S3, according to map.

 For example, /var/log/nginx now consists of: